Guide to Shared Branch Credit Unions

 Withdraw an Unlimited Amount of Money

 Shared branch credit unions can impose limits on the amount of money members can withdraw each day.
-For example, members of the Co-Op Solutions Shared Branch Network limit members to $500 per day in withdrawals when accessing funds at shared branches.
+For example, members of the Co-Op Solutions Shared Branch Network are typically limited to no more than $620 per day in withdrawals from their ATM network.
 That limit may be higher or lower than the limit imposed by your home credit union.

 Open an Individual Retirement Account